Managing risk in an international shoe business with M_o_R 4

 8 min read

-Tom Macgregor manages the supply of shoe samples for iconic international shoe manufacturer and retailer, Clarks, founded in England in 1825.
+Until recently, Tom Macgregor managed the supply of shoe samples for iconic international shoe manufacturer and retailer, Clarks, founded in England in 1825.

 He recently trained and certified in the latest edition of Management of Risk (M_o_R 4) best practice.
 Here he describes the risks in his role and how M_o_R 4 guidance has helped him address them.